UMD Telework

 The following criteria must be met:

-• The employee must have completed the required probationary period for their current position and worked there for a minimum of 12 months (unless the employee is hired to work fully remotely in unique circumstances).
+- The employee must have completed the required probationary period for their current position and worked there for a minimum of 12 months (unless the employee is hired to work fully remotely in unique circumstances) is temporarily suspended.

 The purpose of the document below is to assist the supervisor in determining if a position and an employee are good candidates for telework.
 Not all factors will apply to each unit or employee.
 It is up to the unit management to determine what factors are appropriate for their unit.